Saturday, January 31, 2009

 Beyond the content itself, Fadiman’s skills as a writer are what bring this story to life and give it the authority needed to carry through with such a difficult, complicated subject.
 Her pace throughout the book is steady, pulling the reader forward at a stately progress that is never so slow the reader loses interest, but not so fast that details are lost in a blur.
 Fadiman’s voice throughout is firm and respectful.
 She is confident of her facts and her research, but not assumptive or overly didactic.
 Fadiman is also clear in her goals for the book and doesn’t overreach herself (as other books of this genre sometimes attempt) by trying to create a singular text on Hmong culture and history—the bibliography at the back gives an eager reader plenty of material to continue their edification.

-The Spirit Catches You and You Fall Down, Anne Fadiman asks the reader to make an effort to examine and identify those ingrained behaviors and assumptions, whether from an American background, a Hmong background, or any other background.
+Whatever your cultural background, it’s easy—no, that’s not the right word—it’s natural to accept behaviors from within your own cultural without question.
+You grew up with these behaviors and ways of thinking.
+Even basic things like looking before you cross the street and knocking before entering a person’s house are ingrained behaviors.
+In The Spirit Catches You and You Fall Down, Anne Fadiman asks the reader to make an effort to examine and identify those ingrained behaviors and assumptions, whether from an American background, a Hmong background, or any other background.
 It is not (always) necessary to change our behavior or to ask another to change their behavior; the simple act of becoming aware of our own assumptions and increasing our sensitivity of other people's and other culture's assumptions will ultimately help to bridge cultural gaps and make it possible to find common ground.